codewario/DrProfessorsHandyTranslator/README.md

 # Requirements

-This bot requires Python 3.11 or later to run.
+This bot requires Python 3.9 or later to run.
+May run on some earlier versions of 3.x but this is untested.

 The only third party package required is `praw`, which can be installed using `pip install praw`.